kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

     })
 ```

-Build and run the app.
+Now build and run the app.

-Go ahead and add a new creature, to see that our refactored save action using data binding is working.
+And go ahead and add a new creature, to see that our refactored save action using data binding is working.